 - Side thrusters influence the total running cost of a ship to a greater extent.
 These are either hydraulically or electrically powered.

-- It consists of following parts: rudder trunk, moveable flap, main rudder blade, hinge system, links and rudder carrier bearing.
+- It consists of the following parts: rudder trunk, moveable flap, main rudder blade, hinge system, links and rudder carrier bearing.
 Rudders are of three types: balanced type, semi-balanced type and unbalanced type rudder.

 Related Read: Types of Rudders

 - It is the most important part of the ship without which a ship can’t move.
-So, the main function of propeller is to propel the ship in the forward direction by producing thrust on water.
+So, the main function of the propeller is to propel the ship in the forward direction by producing thrust on water.
 Its working principles are Newton’s third law of motion and Bernoulli’s theorem.

 - A small onboard area is required in marine vessels to handle and store paint.
 This room is known as the Paint room.

-- There should be explosion proof lighting in the paint room and brackets should be available to provide flexible mounting and storage of paints.
+- There should be explosion-proof lighting in the paint room, and brackets should be available to provide flexible mounting and storage of paints.

 Emergency Generator Room: